 About Kate Stern

-Most recently Kate has added art consulting to her repertoire, helping clients build their personal collections, whether it be sculptures, paintings or mixed media.
-She especially delights in introducing her clients to emerging artists they may not already be aware of and finding the perfect collector or institution for the artists she loves and champions.
+When doning the hat of Art Consultant, Kate helps clients build their personal collections, whether it be sculptures, paintings or mixed media.
+She takes special delight in introducing collectors to emerging artists they may not be familiar with and also finding the perfect collector or institution for the artists she loves and champions.

 In 2016, Kate put together an exhibition of David Buckingham’s cut and welded found metal wall sculptures featuring quotes from both movies and songs for the Laemmle film center in Santa Monica.

-In honor of Beverly Hills’s centennial, Stern curated ARTS OF PALM , their largest public art exhibition to date.
+In 2014 and In honor of Beverly Hills’s centennial, Stern curated ARTS OF PALM , the cities largest public art exhibition to date.
 Twelve large scale sculptures were installed throughout the city where they remained for one year.
 Prior to that she curated another large-scale public art exhibition entitled Frostig at Large for the city of West Hollywood.

 As a guest curator at the Museum of Art and History (MOAH) in Lancaster, CA Kate curated the FROSTIG AT LARGE, exhibition in the fall of 2013, pulling together the work of 24 celebrated California artists including; Ken Price, Ed Moses, Lita Albuquerque, Chris Burden, Nancy Rubins, Frank Gehry, Larry Bell and Gwynn Murrill, showcasing the Frostig Collection with additional large works by these celebrated artists and others.